mlizchap/express-setup/README.md

     }
      ```

- - now if you run the edit/delete methods in postman with incorrect ids, instead of pasing the application like it did previously, the middleware will run (`app.use`) and respond with an error message.
+ *now if you go in postman and try to delete or edit an id that doesn't exist, an error message will be the response*

 ### CORS